guidobonerz/snatchfreezer/README.md

 - Eagle PCB

 Current Features:
-- Connect up to six 12V driven Valves or similar devices directly with 5 timing entries each.
+- Connect up to six 12V driven valves or similar devices directly with 5 timing entries each.
 - Connect up to two camera and/or flashes.

 - Load and Save your settings